boonebgorges/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.3.1 =
+* Prevented group creator from demoting him/herself to anything lower than administrator.

 = 1.3 =
 * Reworked all the code regarding adding users to the groupblog